This article may contain compensated links. Please read disclaimer for more info.

 Kayaking along the Gorges du Verdon is one of the top things to do in France so we could not miss that!
 Booking only 2 days in advance, we did not have much choice and we were very lucky to find a kayak available at the nautical base Location Nautic, by the Lac de Quinson in Montmeyan, so that’s where we headed.

 This 9 km itinerary in Verdon’s lower gorges goes from Lac de Quinson to Lac d’Esparron and it can be done by kayak or on an electric boat.
 The water here is calm and goes through 60-meter high cliffs and turquoise waters.
 We did a part of the itinerary by kayak and it was a wonderful experience.

 In the afternoon you can decide to spend a couple of relaxing hours by the lake or – like we did – spend some time in Aiguines to visit the village before dinner.

 The perched village of Aiguines is very pretty and, definitely less touristy than its neighbor Moustiers.
 This is a great opportunity to get a taste of local life in Provence, especially in the evening around its main square.

 Aiguines has a couple of belvederes with awesome views of Lac de Sainte-Croix, especially at sunset.
 Have dinner at the lively Place de la Fontaine, with its four-gun fountain and a cylindrical campanile square belfry.

-This Aix-en-Provence Gorges du Verdon road trip ends here.
+This road trip Gorges du Verdon ends here.
 After Aiguines, we left the area to explore other corners in eastern France.
 But that’s another story and another road trip.

 So, what are you waiting for?
 Book your south of France road trip today!